ellysh/video-game-bots/ExtraTechniques/input-device-emulation.md

 1. The `_CommAPI_OpenCOMPort` function opens a COM port with the specified settings.
 These settings are passed via input parameters of the function.
 The `iParity`, `iByteSize` and `iStopBits` parameters have constant values for serial connections with any Arduino board.
 You should pay attention to the `iBaud` and `iPort` parameters only.
 The value of `iBaud` parameter should match to the value that you have passed to the `begin` method of the `Serial` object in the `keyboard.ino` application.
 This equals to 9600 in our case.
 The `iPort` parameter should be equal to the number of a COM port, which is used to connect Arduino board with your computer.
 You can check this value in the "Tools"->"Port:..." item of the Arduino IDE menu.
 For example, value `7` of the `iPort` parameter matches to the "COM7" port.

-2. The `_CommAPI_ClearCommError` function retrieves information about communication errors and a current status of the connected board.
+2. The `_CommAPI_ClearCommError` function retrieves information about communication errors and current status of the connected board.
 This information is returned via the second parameter of the function.
 This parameter is not used in our case.
-The function is used here to clear the error flag of the Arduino board.
+The function is used here to clear the error flag on the device.
 Communication will be blocked until this flag is not cleared.

-3. The `_CommAPI_PurgeComm` function clears the input and output buffers of the Arduino board and terminate pending read and write operations.
-The board becomes ready to receive commands after call of this function.
+3. The `_CommAPI_PurgeComm` function clears the input and output buffers of the board and terminate all pending read and write operations.
+The device becomes ready to receive commands after call of this function.

 The `SendArduino` function is a wrapper around the `_CommAPI_TransmitString`.
 This function writes a string to the specified port handle.